zhengwei0409/PassYearQuestionAns/README.md

 ### 2017 (S2 RETAKE PAPER)
 Question 4, be careful ><

-Good job guys, don't give up, remember why u choose to study cs ><
-jia you !!!

 ### 2016
 ✈︎ ✈︎ ✈︎

 ### 2016 (S2 RETAKE PAPER)
-Qestion 4, remember convert to radian by using Math.toRadian() before putting it into Math.tan()
+Question 4, remember convert to radian by using Math.toRadian() before putting it into Math.tan()

+Good job guys, don't give up, remember why u choose to study cs ><
+jia you !!!